clesteve/cinereco/README.md

 # Cinereco
 https://app.mymoviesreco.com/

-Get movies recommandation based on user liking similar movies Coded as a way to get through the confinement by both occupying my days coding in and allowing my roommates and I to find new movies to watch at night.
+Get movies recommandation based on user liking similar movies. \n Coded as a way to get through the confinement by both occupying my days coding in and allowing my roommates and I to find new movies to watch at night.

 ## Behind the scene